The most exciting breakthroughs coming from the world’s leading organisations

 The production of most industrially important substances and chemicals involves the use of a catalyst to improve the efficiency and economics of the process.
 Gold is proving to be an important catalytic material, with numerous industrial processes benefitting from its unique reactivity.
-It is not just chemical catalysis that is benefitting – more efficient autocatalysts, which incorporate gold, are being developed by Nanostellar.
+It is not just chemical catalysis that is benefiting – more efficient autocatalysts, which incorporate gold, are being developed.

 Mercury and carbon monoxide are highly toxic substances, damaging to human health as well as the environment.
 Gold is offering effective solutions in the fight against both.
 Innovative research has proven that gold-based materials can prevent these substances escaping into the atmosphere.

 Contaminated groundwater is a key environmental issue, affecting millions of people worldwide on a daily basis.
 Gold nanoparticles are currently helping in the fight for pure water.
 Researchers are demonstrating the unique ability of these particles to break down harmful chlorinated pollutants and to determine pesticide concentrations in water supplies.

 Diminishing oil and gas supplies mean that energy will probably be the biggest challenge of the 21st century.
 Intelligent use of gold in fuel cells (separator plate technology) and lithium-air batteries (gold-alloy catalysts) has shown significantly improved efficiency.
 Early stage work using gold nanoparticles in solar cells is also promising.